cloudmaven/documentation/pages/aws/aws_iot.md

 #### Objective and Approach

-We take advantage of the Arduino microprocessor environment due to its large-scale adoption and available support; particularly the Arduino Yun which has WiFi access and is also supported within the AWS stack.
+The Arduino microprocessor community features large-scale adoption and commensurate community-based support.
+The Arduino Yun has a standard microprocessor and a second processor running Linux with WiFi.
+This device is supported by the AWS stack by means of an *IOT Endpoint* and via the MPQQ communication protocol.

 We wish to establish a minimum viable IOT network; so two devices each with a light sensor and an actuator (laser diode).
 The approach is to obtain and configure these two devices and follow the various online tutorials to arrive at a continuously operating but very simple system.